jackw01/led-control/README.md

 # led-control
-WS2812 LED controller with web interface for Raspberry Pi
+Advanced WS2812/SK6812 LED controller with Python animation programming and web code editor/control interface for Raspberry Pi

 ## Note
 Version 2.0 is currently in development in the master branch.
 Version 1.0 is contained in the 1.0 branch, but is no longer usable as Adafruit's setup instructions and the name and installation method for the library used for WS2812 LEDs have changed.